Newly redesigned, the latest evolution of our Panhard Rod is now lighter, easier to run exhaust through, and offers improved serviceability.

 - MOD Panhard Rod Assembly

-- Note: This listing does NOT include the optional rear sway bar or leaf spring plate as shown in the pictures.
+- Note: This listing does NOT include the optional rear sway bar.
 Click here for the complete kit.

 MOD Panhard Rod features: